FutureProofHomes/Documentation/docs/satellite1-faqs.md

     [If you want to look at the logs, click here](/satellite1-troubleshooting/#inspecting-sat1-esp32-logs){ .md-button .md-button--primary }

-<a id="faq_anchor_temp_sensor"></a>
-???+ note "Why is the temp sensor incorrect?"

-    The temperature/humidity sensor is placed on the HAT near other warm components which cause the sensor to run hot.
-Look at the Sat1 settings and set a negative offset to compensate for this issue.
-Logically, if you put the Sat1 in the ceiling you're going to be getting the temperature for your attic, and if you place Sat1 in an enclosure you'll be getting the internal temperature.

-    There are two key things to remember here:

-    1. This is a "Dev Kit" and the sensors are on the device for development purposes.
-    2. We are working on advanced enclosures which will place sensors in the correct location.
-Stay tuned.

 <a id="faq_anchor_wake_words"></a>
 ???+ note "What wake words are supported?"